 2.)
-In your Developer dashboard, in the Products section of the menu on the left, select Marketing API.
+In the Products section of the menu on the left, select Marketing API.
 If you don’t see this option, click the plus (+) button next to Products and add Marketing API by clicking the Set Up button:

 3.)
 Select Tools under Marketing API and then scroll to the Sandbox Ad Account Management section.
-Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested:
+Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested

 Click the New Sandbox Account button to create a Sandbox account: